Gamecocks in pro baseball

 Whit Merrifield, OF, Kansas City

-Hitting .233 with one homer and two RBIs in nine games.
+Hitting .224 with a triple, two homers and four RBIs in 14 games.
 Has one stolen base.

 Jordan Montgomery, LHP, New York Yankees